sindresorhus/execa/readme.md

 `pipeOptions`: [`PipeOptions`](#pipeoptions)\
 _Returns_: [`Promise<ChildProcessResult>`](#childprocessresult)

 [Pipe](https://nodejs.org/api/stream.html#readablepipedestination-options) the child process' `stdout` to a second Execa child process' `stdin`.
 This resolves with that second process' [result](#childprocessresult).
-If either process is rejected, this is rejected with either process' [error](#childprocessresult) instead.
+If either process is rejected, this is rejected with that process' [error](#childprocessresult) instead.

 This can be called multiple times to chain a series of processes.